-Whitman-Hanson Regional School District Bullying Prevention and Intervention Plan
+Whitman-Hanson Bullying Prevention and Intervention Plan

-The Whitman-Hanson Regional School District committed to providing all students with 1a safe learning environment that is free from bullying and cyber-bullying.
+The Whitman-Hanson Regional School District is committed to providing all students with a safe learning environment that is free from bullying and cyber-bullying.
 This commitment is an integral part of our comprehensive efforts to promote learning, and to prevent and eliminate all forms of bullying and other harmful and disruptive behavior that can impede the learning process.